Summary Dashboard

 |

-Monday, November 10, 2025 This Daily Commentary is available to current Premium Membership Subscribers.
+Monday, November 17, 2025 This Daily Commentary is available to current Premium Membership Subscribers.
 Subscribers gain access to these 1500-3000 word commentaries 5 times per week as well as access to my realtime Oil & Natural Gas Portfolio.
 To learn more about subscribing and helping to support the site, please click HERE.
-Natural gas prices pulled back on Friday to wrap up an otherwise bullish week for the sector.
-One day after rising to a fresh 8-month high, the front-month December 2025 contract fell by 4 cents or -1.0% to settle at $4.32/MMBTU.
-Among ETFs, 1x UNG fell -1.6% while 2x BOIL shed -2.4%, both underperforming to rebalance after some post-floor trading gains the session before.
-On the week, the front-month contract recorded a solid +4.6% gain.
+Capping off an otherwise strong week, natural gas prices pulled back on Friday.
+The front-month November 2025 contract fell by 8 cents or -1.7% to settle at $4.57/MMBTU, one day after reaching a nearly 3-year closing high.
+Among ETFs, 1x UNG dropped -1.7% while 2x BOIL shed -3.4%.
+On the week, the commodity still gained a solid +5.8%.

 Continue Reading Full Article (FOR SUBSCRIBERS)...